 The sale of licensed products is a key element of our strategy and we have continually expanded our offerings of licensed products for the past 20 years.
-Our new five-year license agreement with the National Football League became effective on April 1, 2012.
-This new license agreement provides us with exclusive rights to distribute outerwear to mass-market retailers and mid-tier department stores and with other rights to sell outerwear, sportswear and swimwear to better department stores, specialty stores, stadium stores and sporting goods stores.
-Most recently, in December 2012, we entered into a license agreement covering a broad range of women's apparel under the Ivanka Trump brand and, in April 2013, we entered into a license for Calvin Klein men's and women's swimwear that will become effective on December 1, 2013.
-The following table sets forth, for each of our principal licenses, the date on which the current term ends and the date on which any potential renewal term ends.
+In December 2012, we entered into a license agreement covering a broad range of women's apparel under the Ivanka Trump brand and in November 2013, we expanded our relationship with Tommy Hilfiger to include a license for women's outerwear.
+In April 2013, we entered into a license for Calvin Klein men's and women's swimwear that became effective on December 1, 2013.